Freight Broker Surety Bond

 Freight Broker Bond Cost

-NFP Surety is the industry leader in freight broker surety bonds.
+NFP Surety is the industry leader in freight broker surety bond.
 See our website for more information about obtaining a BMC-84 Bond (ICC Bond), or give us a call at (800) 863-3210.
 These bonds are extremely complex, and its hard to answer the question about freight broker bond costs.
 They can range anywhere from $935 to $15,000 depending on a number of factors.
 This is a bond type that we need to be very careful with, because they are very complex, and can cause a lot of stress if your bonding freight company does not properly bond you.
 We’ll make sure you are properly ICC Broker or BMC 84 bonded.

 These bonds are tricky.
 If you have any questions such as…